-- the engagement rate was around 80% in 2021, much higher than in 2017; - the staff attrition rate is one of the lowest in the industry; - training levels are high, with each staff member for example receiving around 17 hours of training on average in 2021: - compensation arrangements are focused on integrated performance and favor an entrepreneurial mindset; - country managers are experienced, particularly in sales, are appointed by the Group's General Management and are responsible for integrated performance within their scope as a whole, including the Front and Back Offices.
+- higher than in 2017; - the staff attrition rate is one of the lowest in the industry; - training levels are high, with each staff member for example receiving around 17 hours of training on average in 2021: - compensation arrangements are focused on integrated performance and favor an entrepreneurial mindset; - country managers are experienced, particularly in sales, are appointed by the Group's General Management and are responsible for integrated performance within their scope as a whole, including the Front and Back Offices.

-The main aspects of Legrand's staff engagement policy are as follows:
+The main aspects of Legrand's staff engagement policy are

-- providing a working environment that meets the highest standards of comfort, wellbeing and business ethics; - focusing on promoting talented people through an active policy of attracting and retaining them, providing active support and offering an extensive, appropriate training program; - offering a minimum level of social protection that is common to all countries as part of the "Serenity On" program launched in 2017.
+- providing a working environment that meets the highest standards of comfort, wellbeing and business ethics; - focusing on promoting talented people through an active policy of attracting and retaining them, providing active support and offering an extensive, appropriate training program: - offering a minimum level of social protection that is common to all countries as part of the "Serenity On" program launched in 2017.
 The program covered 97% of Legrand's workforce in 2021, and it intends to raise this figure to 100% eventually;